 You will not be eligible for a postgraduate doctoral loan if:

-- you already have an equivalent or higher qualification;
+- you already have a doctoral degree, or a qualification that’s equivalent or higher;

 - you are in receipt of other forms of government support (eg NHS and Social Work bursaries);

 - you have outstanding loan arrears or have previously been found to be 'unfit for student support' (eg because of attempted fraud).

 - a postgraduate doctoral programme between 3 and 8 years duration.

 - a full, standalone doctoral course (not a top-up course).